MatthewGerber/raspberry-py/docs/robotic-arm.md

 | Total                          | 15:50              | $1.90 (95g) | ![semi-complete](arm-parts/semi-complete.png)  |

 The complete design image does not show the base rotator, arm base, and arm elevator wheel.
 The design is symmetric on each end of the arm, so it was not necessary to draw these components.
+The files for this design can be downloaded from Thingiverse [here](https://www.thingiverse.com/thing:6153130).

 Other parts can be found [here](cad-parts.md).